 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-erotica, romance that was published by Berkley on December 3, 2013 and has 416 pages.
+erotica, romance in eBook edition that was published by Berkley on December 3, 2013 and has 416 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Unlaced, Holding the Cards, Ice Queen